igematberkeley/igem-at-berkeley-web/content/finance-be-a-partner/_index.md

 Thank you for your interest in partnering with iGEM at Berkeley!
 Our organization is premised on incubating undergraduate student-originated bioengineering projects. iGEM at Berkeley hopes to connect with companies that are bridging cutting-edge science and improving human life, as well as committing to increasing accessibility in careers in STEM.

-**Please take a look at our [Corporate Sponsorship Deck here](https://docs.google.com/presentation/d/1zo4qHwiOXGHZaYVm3K7Y0jZX2PKX10QtpSZNLRPiOzc/edit#slide=id.g1191f62cd97_0_0)** or below.
+**Please take a look at our [Corporate Sponsorship Deck here](https://docs.google.com/presentation/d/1ZGdjNfd09PBSJGEozwfqNmMiub8ETcF2_4gDt_qKHvo/edit?usp=sharing)** or below.
 In it, we detail our organization’s mission, experimental projects, and future goals.

 > If you have any questions, please feel free to email the Directors of Finance:
-* Christina Lee: <jihyunlee224@berkeley.edu>
+* Shreya Jariwala: <shreyj7@berkeley.edu>
-* Samhita Nittala: <nittalas1189@berkeley.edu>
+* Jolyn Hoang: <jolynhoang@berkeley.edu>